Undline/UndChain/readme.md

 1. It allows for better security since at each block completion a co-chain blends it's hash with a co-chain it's linked to, this reduces the risk of a attack on the network.

-2. It expands Pseudo (UndChain's Pythonic programing language), by allowing others to import functions from other chains.
+2. It expands Pseudo (Modulr's Pythonic programing language), by allowing others to import functions from other chains.
 You can choose to private a function or set fees on it.
 Remember you own it...

 3. It provides a sense of ownership for your work and allows you to monetize on it so you can continue to make it better and help you with your personal goals.
 You can also transfer ownership of a co-chain to another user on the network.

 4. Personally it's better than saying layer two; you're a creator on this network and providing value, you should be recognized for it.
 Even the main chain is a co-chain. *Note: There will be some verbiage changes in here that I believe are more accurate and beneficial to the industry.*

-## Understanding Co-Chains: Building Blocks of UndChain
+## Understanding Co-Chains: Building Blocks of Modulr

-Co-chains are specialized blockchain applications built on UndChain’s decentralized protocol.
+Co-chains are specialized blockchain applications built on Modulr’s decentralized protocol.
 They enable developers to create targeted solutions, each tailored to specific use cases, while still integrating seamlessly with the broader ecosystem.
 To illustrate their potential, I’ve designed several foundational co-chains.
-These not only add value to the network but also serve as practical examples for developers aiming to build on UndChain.
+These not only add value to the network but also serve as practical examples for developers aiming to build on Modulr.

 ### Why I’m Building These Co-Chains

-As the creator of UndChain, my goal is to demonstrate how co-chains can unlock innovative solutions.
+As the creator of Modulr, my goal is to demonstrate how co-chains can unlock innovative solutions.
 By developing these foundational co-chains, I aim to:

 1. **Showcase Efficient Data Management:**
     Demonstrate how to use storage, computation and access, to interact with the network in a secure and efficient manner.